-Flowers was the College of Architecture's 2012 Georgia Power Professor of Excellence.
-In 2008 Flowers was awarded the Outstanding Teacher Award from the College of Architecture.
+Flowers was awarded the School of Architecture’s 2017 Dean William L. Fash Award for Teaching Excellence and the College of Design's 2012 Georgia Power Professor of Excellence.
+In 2008 Flowers was awarded the Outstanding Teacher Award from the College of Design.
 Flowers received his Ph.D. from the University of Minnesota and his B.A. from Wesleyan University in Middletown, CT.
 He grew up in Costa Rica, Honduras, Guatemala, Bulgaria, Romania, and Washington, DC.

 Benjamin Flowers, Sport and Architecture (London: Routledge, 2017)